jhallen/nanorv32/README.md

 eliminated with a bypass MUX, but doing so puts the data load in series with the ALU, and the impact on fMAX is too much.
 Instead we choose to stall this case.

+xNanorv32 has a static branch predictor.
+This means that the fetch stage calculates JAL targets, so JAL takes one cycle.
+It also calculates conditional branch targets and assumes conditional branches are taken.
+So conditional branches take one cycle unless the condition fails, in which case they take three cycles.
+JALR always takes three cycles.

 # Interface